Germ 7-14 days

-Do you yearn for the seasons first taste of corn from your garden?
+Do you yearn for the season’s first taste of corn from your garden?
 This corn will get you jump-started.
-One of the earliest bicolors, the 7-1/2 inch ears are filled with delectable kernels that will make your mouth water at the first sight of their ripened ears.
-Grows on shorter 4 to 5 foot stalks.
-1.5 oz packet, approx 150 seeds
+One of the earliest bicolors, the 7.5” ears are filled with delectable kernels that will make your mouth water at first sight.
+Grows on a 4-5’ stalk.150 seeds

 Outdoors- 1” deep, late spring when soil is at least 60 degrees.
 Thin to 8-12” apart.
 Plant in blocks (4-5 rows, 24-36” apart) to help with pollination.

 Harvest- Ready to be picked approximately 2 1/2 to 3 weeks after silks appear.
 Silks become dry and brown.
 The kernels should be plump and full.
 Test by pressing your fingertip into a kernel, looking for a “milky’ appearance.
 Best picked in the morning and refrigerate/cool right away.

 Tips- Keep weeded and well watered.
 Plant in fertile soil and add a high-nitrogen organic fertilizer every few weeks until tassels form.